propellerlabsio/meteor-ui5-website/public/docs/tutorial/08-Accounts-Task-List.md

     },
 ```

-## Whoever is logged in, he or she can check the completed tasks
+## Whoever is logged in, he or she can check his or her completed tasks
 Go to your `webapp/Tasks.controller.js` file and in `onSelectionChange` function add codes below
 ```js
      {